T-Jon/Short-term_rental_measurement/README.md

 ## Configuration Options, considerations and limitations
 - Base URL, Driver PATH, and Date ranges are adjustable.
 Please refer to "Running the Script."
+- Other aspects or area of focus can be manually changed through the aspects in the Base URL.
 - Data collection horizon is 6 months time.
+This is due to how the site is able to present data but also due to expected accurate data horizons.
+- This project is a work in progress:
-- Work in progress: Engaging with the "Show More" button functions intermittenly at this time.
-This is currently limiting results to 100 rows of data.
-This is due to how the script uses the "Smart Scroll" functionality and how the script engages with the page.
-I am currently investigating this further to
+  - Engaging with the "Show More" button functions intermittenly at this time.
+    - This is currently limiting results to 100 rows of data.
+    - Theory: I believe this is due to how the script uses the "Smart Scroll" functionality and how the script engages with the page before the button can become "clickable"

 ### Prerequisites